vmware-tanzu-labs/educates-training-platform/docs/workshop-migration/learning-center.md

 /opt/code-server/bin/code-server --install-extension vscjava.vscode-spring-initializr@0.8.0
 ```

+If you didn't want to automate installation of extensions, you could just instruct a user to install the extension themselves via the VS Code interface as part of the workshop instructions.

 Note that one of the reasons that editor extensions are no longer installed by default is because some extensions have significant memory resource requirements even when not being used.
 This is the case for the Java extension.
 You should therefore only install an editor extension if you absolutely need it and it is used by the workshop.

-Because of this change, if migrating workshop content from Learning Center to Educates, you will need to install any required editor extensions, which were previously bundled by default, as part of your workshop setup.
+Because of this change in Educates, if migrating workshop content from Learning Center to Educates, you will need to install any required editor extensions, which were previously bundled by default, as part of your workshop setup.

 Fixup of OCI artefact permissions
 ---------------------------------